 - Eddie Daniels: is a multi-instrumentalist best known as one of the great jazz clarinetists of all time.

 - Buddy DeFranco: is considered one of the great jazz clarinetists.
-Of Italian origin, he contributed to its development and dissemination in the United States.
+Of Italian origin, he contributed to its development and endorsement in the United States.

-- Johnny Dodds: his contribution to the instrument was both in technical development. and in the dissemination of the same among small bands in the United States.
+- Johnny Dodds: his contribution to the instrument was both in technical development. and in promoting it among small bands in the United States.

-- Artie Shaw: one of the greats among the greats for his contribution in the direction of jazz bands and the creation of numerous film soundtracks.
+- Artie Shaw: one of the greatest among the greats for his contribution in the direction of jazz bands and the creation of numerous film soundtracks.

 The best clarinet brands

-- Yamaha: it would be strange if Yamaha is not considered one of the great clarinet brands.
-Yamaha clarinets are of a very high standard and are used by many important musicians worldwide.
+- Yamaha: Yamaha clarinets are of a very high standard and are used by many important musicians worldwide.

-- Thomann: this German brand is known for the creation of instruments for beginners.
+- Thomann: this German brand is known for creating beginner-friendly instruments.

-- Startone: this is a company from Denmark that has been recognized with several awards thanks to the high quality of its instruments.
+- Startone: this is a company from Denmark that has won several awards thanks to the high quality of its instruments.

 - Buffet Crampon: one of the great brands in French clarinet manufacturing.
-Their proposals are excellent and worth every euro invested.
+Their pieces are excellent and worth every euro invested.

 - F.A.
 Uebel: the brand created by the luthier Friedrich Arthur Uebel, is one of the most reliable for its impressive quality.

 - Selmer: there are many reasons to consider Selmer one of the best clarinet manufacturers in the world.
-Its proposals for professionals are almost exclusive because they involve exceptional design aspects and materials.
+Their catalogue for professionals is almost exclusive because it includes exceptional design aspects and materials.

 - Vito: this is a brand belonging to the Leblanc company, itself a subsidiary of the Selmer company.
 Vito is synonymous with products for students but with better quality and prices than the competition.

-- Armstrong: this is another brand absorbed by Selmer and its instruments belong to the medium or semi-professional range.
-Their proposals are wonderful for intermediate level players who want a mid-range instrument but with high-end qualities.
+- Armstrong: this is another brand absorbed by Selmer and its instruments fall under the medium or semi-professional range.
+Their products are wonderful for intermediate level players who want a mid-range instrument but with high-end qualities.

 - Thomann GCL-422 MKII Bb